Recycle Collection Program

 - General support to help your business maximize recycling opportunities and to reduce waste.

-Contact your haulers today to request for free technical assistance!
+Contact your haulers and request to speak with a dedicated recycling coordinator for free technical assistance today!

 - Call Republic Services at (510) 657-3500 or email RecycleRep@RepublicServices.com.

 - Call Tri-CED Community Recycling at (510) 429-8030 or email Info@Tri-CED.com.